Title IX/Sex Discrimination Reporting and Complaint Process

 Institutional Title IX Coordinator or designee

 2. Cooperation with EVMS Police or Administrative Area.
-If EVMS Police or an administrative are (i.e. Human Resources, Graduate Medical Education, Student Affairs) is or will be conducting an investigation, the Coordinator shall work cooperatively with such area with the goal of conducting a thorough investigation while reducing repetitive trauma for all parties.
+If EVMS Police or an administrative area (i.e. Human Resources, Graduate Medical Education, Student Affairs) is or will be conducting an investigation, the Coordinator shall work cooperatively with such area with the goal of conducting a thorough investigation while reducing repetitive trauma for all parties.
 Note that the outcome of any criminal investigation with the EVMS Police, including the determination that not enough evidence exists to pursue a criminal action, shall in no way alleviate responsibility of the Coordinator to complete his or her investigation.
 However, at the request of the EVMS Police, the investigation may be temporarily delayed while evidence is being gathered and the investigator shall resume the investigation as soon as such evidence gathering is complete.

 3. Anti-Retaliation.
 The Reporting Party, Responding Party, and all individuals interviewed shall be provided with a copy of the EVMS Compliance Reporting Anti-Retaliation in advance of, or at the interview.

 D. Investigative Report.
 At the conclusion of the Investigation, the Coordinator shall prepare a written summary that describes the Allegations, the facts of the case, and the determination of finding(s).
-Findings shall be determined on a preponderance of the evidence (just over 50%) as to whether reasonable cause exists to believe that a violation as it relates to Sex Discrimination or Sexual Misconduct has occurred.
+Findings shall be determined by a preponderance of the evidence (just over 50%) as to whether reasonable cause exists to believe that a violation as it relates to Sex Discrimination or Sexual Misconduct has occurred.
 The report may also include any ancillary findings.
 A copy of the report shall be provided to the Institutional Title IX Coordinator.

 E. Timeframes.
 The Coordinator shall ensure that, unless extenuating circumstances exist, the formal investigation is completed, and the Investigative Report issued within 45 days of the deadline to submit witness/supporting documentation information.
 Any delay of the investigation beyond such period shall be reported to the Institutional Title IX Coordinator.